redvypr/redvypr/doc/source/redvypr.rst

 Redvypr provides the infrastructure to distribute, save, display and plot digital datastreams produced by sensors.
 New sensors can be integrated by creating an own device, example devices are provided with redvypr.
-By solely using Python it gives the user the flexibility to use the almost infinite number of python packages to read and process their data.
+By solely using python it gives the user the flexibility to use the almost infinite number of python packages to read and process their data.